 If you grow your bulb indoors under artificial lighting, it might not go dormant the first summer.

 It's best to do any repotting during dormancy.
-When the bulb nears maturity, avoid repotting as this could delay flowering for a year or more.
+When the bulb nears maturity, avoid repotting it or disturbing the roots, as this could delay flowering for a few years.